-At the moment we’re just a small group of people going on a walk, their is nothing to join.
+At the moment we’re just a small group of people going on a walk, there is nothing to join.
 Our current walkers are welcome to bring along friends, then those walkers are welcome to introduce their friends; we call it a “friend of a friend” system.
-As there are only a few of us this system allows us to keep track of whom we’re waiting for at the start of the walk.
+As there are only a few of us, this system allows us to keep track of whom we’re waiting for at the start of the walk.
 If you’re a friend of friend and would like to attend a walk, just ask to be put on the mailing list.

 Do I need any previous walking experience?

 No, but we do ask you to come with a good attitude.
 On some of the walks you will get tired and we’re not in control of the weather so it might get cold and wet, but nothing beats a bit of positivity to crack on and enjoy the walk.

 Required equipment will depend on the walk and conditions, here’s an example of a long list.

 For most of the walks we go on the list can be simplified but you should always prepare for the worst conditions possible that day (it’s not “it probably won’t rain” but “it might rain”).
 We ask for people joining a walk to use their best judgement but we recommend: